Asset Division Attorney in Los Angeles, Simplifying Property Issues in Divorce

 No one gets married with the intent of their relationship ending.
 Unfortunately, this outcome is a common one.
 Even in California — where divorce rates are among the lowest in the nation — around 100,000 people end their marriages yearly.
 This statistic becomes even more sobering if you include those who are separating but have not ended their marriage.
 When these situations arise, the state will very often make decisions regarding marital property.
 If you and your former partner can cooperate even a little, however, it’s possible to exercise far more control over your separation or divorce settlement.

 At Kim Mediation and Law Center, we strive to help our clients avoid the adversarial environment of the courtroom.
 While property division issues may seem complex — particularly when high-value assets or separate property are involved — you can simplify these matters with the help of an experienced lawyer who specializes in family law.
-Contact us today at Kim Mediation and Law Center by calling (213) 351-1000 to schedule a free consultation.
+Call or contact us today at Kim Mediation and Law Center to schedule a free consultation.
 With an asset division lawyer in Los Angeles on your side, it’s possible to navigate the end of your relationship without the stressful nature of litigation.